 In emergencies and crises, the immediate focus of governments, NGOs and other agencies is often on primary school education, security, health and other basic needs.
 With a growing number of opportunities at tertiary level for displaced youth, secondary education remains neglected.
-As a result, 78% of refugee youth do not complete their secondary education.
-And yet, many young people look for an accredited high school degree that will be recognised by higher education institutions in many different countries and has the potential to unlock opportunities for further training and work as well.
+As a result, 77% of refugee youth do not complete their secondary education, and only 1% go on to study at higher education level.

 A NEW EDUCATIONAL MODEL

 Sky School’s blended learning model harnesses the potential of online learning to deliver content, combining this with the power of physical learning communities.
 Students can study Sky School courses online wherever they are in the world, and are able to gain support on the ground at Sky School Hubs.

 There will be two ways of studying at Sky School:

 Any student, wherever they are in the world, will be able to take courses on the Sky School online platform.
 Lessons and assignments on the platform are given by some of the best teachers from schools around the world.
 Lessons can be accessed at any time, to allow for flexible study.
 You will be able to access the courses on your phone, and engage online with your fellow students, as well as receive guidance and support from our online facilitators

 If you live in a location where there is a Sky School Hub you will be able to study both online and in person: students study online via their phones or other devices in their own time, and will come together in person to study at an in-person Sky School learning hub several times per week.
 At the learning hub, students meet up with their classmates in person and are supported by a learning mentor.